FThompson/ChromeLiveStorage/README.md

 ## Usage

-You can use the storage object as `LiveStorage`, or declare it as any name you like.
+You can use the storage object as `LiveStorage`, or declare it as any name you like, such as `storage`.

 ```javascript
 const storage = LiveStorage;